Couples Therapy in Los Angeles

 My approach is direct, compassionate, and human.
 You won’t find cookie-cutter advice here—I meet you where you are, with humor, honesty, and evidence-based methods like Emotionally Focused Therapy (EFT), Relational Life Therapy, neurodivergence-affirming approaches, the Gottman Method tools, and attachment work.

-faces of a woman and man in a close up, hugging and smiling, symbolizing a romantic bond
+faces of a woman and man in a close up, hugging and smiling, symbolizing a romantic bond after successful couples therapy

 Therapy that fits your Los Angeles lifestyle